 What is AAMP?

-Established in the fall of 1989, the Asian American Mentor Program (AAMP) is a student-run organization that fosters community among individuals who self-identify as Asian, Pacific Islander, Asian American, multiethnic, and/or multiracial (API/A).
-First-year and transfer students who self-identify as API/A on their college applications are placed in small mentor groups led by student mentors.
+Established in the fall of 1989, the Asian American Mentor Program (AAMP) is a student-run organization that fosters community among individuals who self-identify as Asian, Asian American, Pacific Islander, Desi, Desi American, Southeast Asian, multiethnic, and/or multiracial (APIDA).
+First-year and transfer students who self-identify as APIDA on their college applications are placed in small mentor groups led by student mentors.
 Common mentor group activities include lunches and off-campus excursions.
 AAMP sponsors an annual retreat to Halona, Pomona's cabin in Idyllwild.
-This provides an opportunity for APA first-years to interact with each other and mentors in a focused setting that is conducive to a social as well as intellectually stimulating experience.
+This provides an opportunity for APIDA first-years to interact with each other and mentors in a focused setting that is conducive to a social as well as intellectually stimulating experience.

 AAMP is anchored at the Asian American Resource Center (AARC).